Go Shopping, Kaua‘i-StyleKaua‘i

-A shopping spree on Kaua‘i mimics the island experience to a tee— you can’t possibly know what to expect, and you have to go looking to find the treasures hidden along the way.
-There are shopping malls—none of them guilty of sprawl—big-box discount stores, and Macy’s, the island’s only nationwide department store.
+A SHOPPING SPREE on Kaua‘i mimics the island experience to a T— you can’t possibly know what to expect, and you have to keep a keen eye peeled for treasures hidden along the way.
+There are shopping malls—none of them guilty of a sprawl—along with bigbox discount stores and Macy’s, the island’s only nationwide department store.
 Beyond that, there is an eclectic mix of small, unique, owner-operated stores.

-Kukui Grove Shopping Center, in Lihu‘e, is the largest shopping center on the island.
-Here you’ll find Macy’s, Starbucks, Long’s Drugs and more.
-Costco and K-mart are nearby.
-Smaller shopping destinations, like Anchor Cove Shopping Center and Harbor Mall, are located at Nawiliwili Harbor.
+KUKUI GROVE CENTER is the largest shopping center on the island.
+Here you’ll find Macy’s, Starbucks, Longs Drugs and more.
+Costco and Kmart also are nearby.

-The shops of Kilohana, located north of Lihu‘e on the grounds of a 1930s plantation estate, offer art and gift shops in a pleasant surrounding.
+The SHOPS OF KILOHANA, located north of Lihu‘e on the grounds of a 1930s plantation estate, offer art and gift shops in a pleasant surrounding.

-Coconut Marketplace, near Kapa‘a, is a visitor-friendly shopping center with 60 restaurants and shops.
-Nearby Bambulei, a small apparel and antiques boutique in Wailua, is a find for women looking for something different.
-In Old Kapa‘a Town, a cluster of off-the-mall shops and restaurants line the streets.
+COCONUT MARKETPLACE is a visitor-friendly shopping center near KAPA‘A with 60 restaurants and shops.
+Nearby BAMBULEI, a small apparel and antiques boutique in WAILUA, is a find for women looking for something different.
+In OLD KAPA‘A TOWN, a cluster of off-the-mall shops and restaurants line the streets.
 Park and walk to discover what’s there.

 Shopping here is likely to focus heavily on arts, crafts and tasty treats like handmade jellies and granola.
 If you come across Ni‘ihau shell lei, you’ve stumbled on a gem.
 HANAPEPE is the place to find local art.